heidelberg-hepml/lloca/docs/source/numerics.rst

 occurrences at initialization, validating the numerical stability of our orthogonalization method.

 Both regularizations are implemented in the LLoCa package.
 The default values are set to the minimum epsilon which can be represented in the chosen floating point precision.
-User-defined values can be set in the ``LearnedPDFrames`` class.
+User-defined values can be set in the :class:`~lloca.framesnet.equi_frames.LearnedPDFrames` class.

-The text above refers to the ``LearnedPDFrames`` class.
-It is also possibile to orthogonalize four-vectors directly in Minkowski space and we implement this option in the class ``LearnedSO13Frames``.
+The text above refers to the :class:`~lloca.framesnet.equi_frames.LearnedPDFrames` class.
+It is also possibile to orthogonalize four-vectors directly in Minkowski space and we implement this option in the class :class:`~lloca.framesnet.equi_frames.LearnedSO13Frames`.
 However, this approach is less numerically stable and requires additional regularizations to explicitly take into account coplanar vectors.
-Although the two approaches are mathematically equivalent, we recommend using the ``learnedpd`` option.
+Although the two approaches are mathematically equivalent, we recommend using the :class:`~lloca.framesnet.equi_frames.LearnedPDFrames` class.

 Gram-Schimdt orthonormalization in 3D
 -------------------------------------